MaxenceDC/ProgrammingChallenges/Challenges/Algorithmic/44-fizzbuzz/README.md

 ## Starting the challenge

-First, I create a new directory that I name `44-fizzbuzz` inside the `Challenges` directory.
+First, I create a new directory that I name `44-fizzbuzz` inside the `Challenges/Algorithmic` directory.
 To create a new Rust project, I use the `cargo new` command and I give it the name of my project, which is `fizzbuzz`.
 I can start writing code in the `main.rs` file, located inside the `src` directory.

 I then document myself on what a FizzBuzz program is, and how it works.
 I've already programmed a FizzBuzz program before, but it's always good to have a